-Depression is a serious mental disorder that weakens the body and brain.
-Most of the doctors prescribe medical marijuana or antidepressants like Zoloft for anxiety and depression treatment.
-They are the common medications.
-But what happens when you combine sertraline and marijuana?
-This article highlights the side effects of mixing Zoloft and weed.
-Discover the risks of smoking weed with antidepressants and the treatment procedure.
+Depression is a serious mental disorder that not only affects a person psychologically but physically as well.
+Apart from antidepressants like sertraline, many doctors prescribe medical marijuana for anxiety and depression treatment.
+But what happens when one combines sertraline and marijuana?
+This article highlights the side effects of mixing CBD and Zoloft pill.
+Read along further to discover the risks of smoking weed with antidepressants and the treatment procedure.

 Side Effects of Zoloft and Marijuana Interaction

 Medical marijuana and cannabis’s therapeutic properties are being studied for the last few years to determine how effective it is for various conditions.
 A study found that cannabis works as an effective antidepressant at low doses.
 Cannabidiol, a chemical compound of Cannabis sativa, has been shown to possess antidepressant and anxiolytic properties.
 The studies of animal models showed anti-anxiety and antidepressant effects when cannabidiol was taken in small doses.